Idrek/FSharp.DeviantArt/README.md

 ## Installation

-It's not uploaded to Nuget yes, so download source code, install locally and use it from a demo application, like:
+It's not uploaded to Nuget yet, so download source code, install locally and use it from a demo application, like:

 ```
 $ cd /tmp && git clone https://github.com/Idrek/FSharp.DeviantArt && cd FSharp.DeviantArt